cysouw/graphicalgrammar/text/germany.md

 >
 > ('Accordingly, language arranges the particular content in all occurrences in such a way that one part of it appears as subordinated: with syllables the sounds, with words the syllables, with clauses the words, with sentences the clauses.')

 First, for the analysis of the syllable, Götzinger [-@gotzinger1836: 221-224] uses the capital letter for the vowel as the centre of the syllable (*Träger und Mittelpunkt der Silbe*) and lower-case letters for the consontants as dependent on the vowel (*erscheint stets als untergeordnet*).
 As long as the syllabic structure is according to the sonority hierarchy (*musikalisches Gesetz*), it can be described as (multiple) prefixal and suffixal subordinations, as illustrated in [@fig:götzinger1836_223].
-Extrasyllabic initial *s* and affricate codas *ps*, *tsch* and *chs* are illustrated with different structures not repeated here [@gotzinger1836: 224].
+Extrasyllabic initial *s* and affricate codas *ps*, *tsch* and *chs* are illustrated with different structures not shown here [@gotzinger1836: 224].

 > In der Regel findet bei der Gliederung der Silbe durch fortschreitende Unterordnung der Elemente ein Schwellen und Sinken, ein Steigen und Fallen, ein Crescendo und Decrescendo statt; d.h. die Silbe fängt mit dem lautlosesten Element an, geht zu dem tönenenden über, gelangt zur eigentlichen Stimme, und geht nun denselben Weg wieder abwärts, so daß mithin in jeder auf diese Weiße gebaute Silbe ein völlig musikalisisches Gesetz statt findet. [@gotzinger1836: 222]
 >